 Bowel control problems can be embarrassing.
-However, they are probably more common than you realize.
-They affect about 18 million adults in the U.S. That means that one out of every 12 people struggle with these embarrassing health problems.
+However, they are more common than you may realize.
+About 18 million adults in the U.S may be affected, and this number is probably even higher as most people are too embarrassed to report this condition.
+That means that at least one out of every 12 people struggle with controlling their bowels.
+This problem can happen to men or women of all ages.

-Bowel control problems can be extremely distressing.
-Unfortunately many women are too embarrassed to talk about them with a health care provider.
+Bowel control problems can be extremely distressing and cause many feelings of embarrassment.
+Unfortunately, many women are too embarrassed to talk about them with a health care provider.
+However, there are medical and surgical options to help women with this problem, and new treatments coming out recently have been shown to be very helpful.
 Speaking up and talking about these problems is the first step toward having healthy bowel habits.
-A urogynecologist, a physician trained in treating pelvic floor disorders, can offer help to women experiencing bowel control problems.
+Seek out care from a urogynecologist, a physician specially trained in treating pelvic floor disorders, to take the first step toward bowel control.

 Am I at Risk?